model-driven-devops/mdd-netdevops/docs/topology.md

 ## Deploy NSO

-For brownfield environments without a consistant API, NSO can be used as our single consistent API gateway into all of our infrastructure.
+For brownfield environments without a consistent API, NSO can be used as our single consistent API gateway into all of our infrastructure.
 To maintain a single source-of-truth, we use an NSO container for each environment (test and prod).
 When executing our pipeline, we target the NSO running in the correct environment.

 Install NSO in server mode for prod environment.
 ```